awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-template.md

 ## The `AWSOpsWorksRegisterCLI_OnPremises` Policy<a name="register-onprem-policy"></a>

-Add `AWSOpsWorksRegisterCLI_OnPremises` to your IAM user to register on\-premises instances\.
+Add `AWSOpsWorksRegisterCLI_OnPremises` to your user to register on\-premises instances\.
 This policy includes IAM permissions, such as `AttachUserPolicy`, but the resources on which those permissions work are restricted\.

 ```
     {